SyneRBI/SIRF-SuperBuild/docker/README.md

 Docker is a low-overhead, container-based replacement for virtual machines (VMs).

-This works best on a linux (host) system due to:
+This works on Unix-type systems, MacOS and Windows 10, but best on a linux host system due to:

 1. Possibility to get CUDA support within the container
 2. `X11` windows displayed natively without needing e.g. a `vnc` server or desktop in the container